 PHYGROW output can be integrated with the fire behavior model, PHYRESIM, to provide a continuously updated fire risk map for an area.
 Changing weather conditions and fluctuating plant communities create dynamic 30-minute burn areas, flame length, spread rate, and fuel moisture outputs.
 This data can be used to select areas beforehand with adequate fuel-load and appropriate weather conditions for a prescribed burn, as well as, determine wildfire risk conditions.

 PHYGROW Components

 Soil Inputs

-- require soil layer characteristics based on predominate simulates daily forage growth, senescence, and turnover acreage available in soil surveys of the region - can use soil data from any source
+- •require soil layer characteristics based on predominate acreage available in soil surveys of the region - •can use soil data from any source

 Weather Data